Nawz Talai, President

-Carol Berghen, President
+Carol Berghen, Treasurer

 Carol is an architect with a Masters Degree in Architecture from the University of California, Berkeley and is the owner of Wolf & Berghen Architects in San Francisco specializing in design for Healthcare.
 She has been affiliated with SFCAC since her daughter began attending in 1996 and has served on the Board since 2002.
 She is passionate about children’s access to creativity.
 In her spare time, she caters events, hikes and enjoys time with her family.

-Tom Warner, Secretary
+Tom Warner, Member-at-Large

 Tom works at Google where he helps to fight click-fraud on Google’s advertising networks.
 Tom has received degrees from the University of Virginia: BA in Mathematics, and a BS & MS in Systems Engineering.
 Tom has served on the Board of the Children’s Art Center since 2013.